£5.95 + £2.45 p&p

 We Create has been published, with the support of Creative Scotland, to celebrate the Year of Creative Scotland.
 Featuring a selection of well established names and emerging new artists it provides a showcase of work across Performance, Music, Art & Design, Writing, Film,TV & Radio, Games and Technology and Behind the Scenes.

 Dundee is emerging as one of most vibrant cities in Scotland.
 This second edition, 120 page City Guide covers the history, attractions, culture, activities, shopping, eating and drinking, nightlife, accommodation and destinations in the surrounding area.
 It concludes with an events calendar, map and index.
 (Published April 2012).

-The List magazine is Scotland's best loved events and entertainment publication and has been around for over 22 years.
-Purchase a copy now for only £2.50 + £1.50 postage to find out the latest information about what's on in Glasgow and Edinburgh over the coming weeks.
+The List magazine is Scotland's best loved events and entertainment publication and has been around for over 29 years.
+Purchase a copy now for only £1.50 postage to find out the latest information about what's on in Glasgow and Edinburgh over the coming period.

 PLEASE NOTE: All subscription orders will begin with the next issue published at time of order.
 If you would like your subscription to start with the current issue please include this in the Order Notes section.

 ©2008 The List Ltd. | Contact | About us | Advertising | Terms & conditions